 What is synthetic identity fraud and why does it matter to private lenders?

-Synthetic identity fraud combines real and fabricated personal information — often using a real SSN with a constructed name and credit history — to create a borrower profile that passes manual review.
+Synthetic identity fraud combines real and fabricated personal information — pairing a real SSN with a constructed name and credit history — to create a borrower profile that passes manual review.
 Private lenders are more exposed than institutional lenders because they underwrite outside standard QM guidelines, making it easier for synthetic profiles to meet underwriting criteria.
 KYC platforms with database cross-referencing are the primary detection mechanism.

 This content is for informational purposes only and does not constitute legal, financial, or regulatory advice.
 Lending and servicing regulations vary by state.
 Consult a qualified attorney before structuring any loan.